Pocono Township, Pennsylvania: History

 Pocono is a Native American name purported to mean "a stream between two mountains".

 Pocono Township was created as a separate township by a decree of the courts of Northampton County, Pennsylvania in November 1816.
-It is bounded on the north by Tunkhannock and Tobyhanna townships, east by Coolbaugh and Paradise townships and west by Jackson Township.
+It is bounded on the north by Tunkhannock and Tobyhanna townships, east by Stroud Township, Coolbaugh and Paradise townships and west by Jackson Township.
 It took its name from the mountains which extend across it.
 Pocono Township comprises 35 sqmi.

 In 1830 the population was 564; in 1840 the population was 973; in 1980 the population was 5,772; in 1990 the population was 7,550.

 The Pocono Manor Historic District was listed on the National Register of Historic Places in 1997.
 The Swiftwater Inn was demolished in 2007, and delisted in 2010.

 Climate

 According to the Trewartha climate classification system, Pocono Township has a Temperate Continental climate (Dc) with warm summers (b), cold winters (o) and year-around precipitation (Dcbo).
 Dcbo climates are characterized by at least one month having an average mean temperature ≤ 32.0 °F, four to seven months with an average mean temperature ≥ 50.0 °F, all months with an average mean temperature < 72.0 °F and no significant precipitation difference between seasons.
 Although most summer days are comfortably humid in Pocono Township, episodes of heat and high humidity can occur with heat index values > 96 °F. Since 1981, the highest air temperature was 96.7 °F on July 22, 2011, and the highest daily average mean dew point was 71.0 °F on August 1, 2006.
 July is the peak month for thunderstorm activity, which correlates with the average warmest month of the year.
 The average wettest month is September, which correlates with tropical storm remnants during the peak of the Atlantic hurricane season.
 Since 1981, the wettest calendar day was 6.32 inches (161 mm) on September 30, 2010.
 During the winter months, the plant hardiness zone is 6a, with an average annual extreme minimum air temperature of -9.1 °F. Since 1981, the coldest air temperature was -20.4 °F on January 21, 1994.
 Episodes of extreme cold and wind can occur with wind chill values < -21 °F. The average snowiest month is January, which correlates with the average coldest month of the year.
 Ice storms and large snowstorms depositing ≥ 12 inches (30 cm) of snow occur once every couple of years, particularly during nor’easters from December through March.